 As a young adult things were relatively under control without any particular treatment.
 I would use the usual over-the-counter face washes and toners intended to treat mild acne, and my face would alternate between oily and dry on a daily basis.
 I would only use non-comedogenic (not pore clogging) moisturizers, and be careful about washing my hands well before applying them to my face.
 In my twenties things weren't so bad, and I kept up consistent routines and was able to stay off of the harsher treatments like benzoyl peroxide and Retin-A.

-Now, below are our three recommendations on how to get rid of acne naturally.
-I want to emphasize that this is not a one-size-fits-all solution, but my hope is that many of you find the same success I have with this method.
-I also want to emphasize that painful and red pimples are often a sign of cystic acne, and I have found great success in using ice cubes to directly treat the inflammation and redness.
-Basically, place an ice cube on the trouble spot at the first time you notice that there is some pain and redness starting under the skin; I usually do about 10 minutes of this, alternating 1 minute on and 1 minute off.
+- Try an ice cube.
+Place an ice cube on the trouble spot at the first time you notice that there is some pain and redness starting under the skin; I usually do about 10 minutes of this, alternating 1 minute on and 1 minute off.
 Do this at night-time before bed and you should notice dramatically reduce swelling the next day.

-2. Aerobic Exercise to Induce Sweating.
-Remember above where we talked about reducing the amount of sebum (oil) in your pores?
-One way to do that is through aerobic exercise that gets your body sweating.
+- Aerobic exercise.
 Sweat has natural antimicrobial properties when it is produced by sweat glands on your face, because it contains Dermcidin.
 Dermcidin is a peptide naturally produced by your body, with a broad spectrum of antibiotic/antimicrobial properties.
 The more you sweat, the more dermcidin can fight against p.acnes from deep within your pores.
 We suggest brief work-outs every couple days, maybe about 20 minutes of exercise.
 The important part is that your heart rate is elevated to the point that your core body temperature is rising and sweat is being produced.
 Even better if you can exercise in a hot place, like outside on a warm day, or otherwise get your body sweating in a short period of time (for example by wearing sweatpants and a sweatshirt during exercise).
 Before you begin an exercise regimen during pregnancy, you must get permission and guidance from your doctor to make sure any plan is safe for you and your growing baby.